We offer 4 placements (3 x12-month hospital placement and one 6 month hospital placement plus 26-week CCG-GP placement).

-Our trainee pharmacists are seen as integral members of the team and are supported by experienced pre-reg tutors throughout the year.
+Our trainee pharmacists are seen as integral members of the team and are supported by experienced foundation training tutors throughout the year.
 Our students are considered supernumery members of staff and are never included as part of the routine departmental rosters.

 As a trainee pharmacist you will: